 It took just 5 minutes of the second half for Jesse Lingard to supply Renan Lodi the chance to take Forest 1-0 up.

 Just 7 minutes later, Lingard himself nodded away a neat header from a looping ball across the box from Sam Surridge to make it 2-0.

 Nottingham Forest were clearly out for a big win this evening and their tenacity in their tackling showed it.
 So much so that Orel Mangala managed to earn himself 2 yellow cards in the space of 7 minutes.

 He was given his marching orders at the 75-minute mark.

 This sending-off seemingly didn’t deter Nottingham Forest, but rather inspire them to push harder.
 They spent the remaining 15 minutes of the game fiercely defending an ever more desperate Tottenham offensive to secure their victory in this 3rd round!

 Arsenal’s matchup with Brighton would also supply an upset of sorts – with 6th-place Brighton beating 1st-place Gunners in a 4-goal affair at the Emirates!

 Arsenal came out in good form and managed to open the scoring 20 minutes in via Edward Nketiah, courtesy of a Reiss Nelson assist.
 Within the space of 7 minutes, Arsenal earn 2 yellow cards and concede a goal.

-Mohamed Elneny and Karl Hein earn their yellow cards 25 e 26 minutes in respectively.
+Mohamed Elneny and Karl Hein earn their yellow cards 25 and 26 minutes in respectively.

 Brighton are then awarded a penalty by a further foul just 1 minute later.
 Danny Welbeck steps up and does the job for Brighton.